1,3-Dinitrobenzene: Preparation

 1,3-Dinitrobenzene is accessible by nitration of nitrobenzene.
 The reaction proceeds under acid catalysis using sulfuric acid.
 The directing effect of the nitro group of nitrobenzene leads to 93% of the product resulting from nitration at the meta-position.
 The ortho- and para-products occur in only 6% and 1%, respectively.

 Reactions

 Reduction of 1,3-dinitrobenzene with sodium sulfide in aqueous solution leads to 3-nitroaniline.
 Further reduction with iron and hydrochloric acid (HCl) gives m-phenylenediamine.

+1,3-Dinitrobenzene can be nitrated to 1,3,5-trinitrobenzene with nitronium tetrafluoroborate in fluorosulfuric acid at 150 °C.